 In 2018, Argentina suffered a year of economic turbulence that resulted in a massive slide in the value of its currency.
 The peso has continued to be unpredictable since, and this may affect how far your money will go when travelling.

 Prices in Argentina have been adjusted to compensate for this, but these changes do not always keep pace with the fall of the peso.
-This means that the cost of travelling in Argentina may be cheaper than we experience, but it is also constantly changing.
+This means that the cost of travelling in Argentina may be cheaper than we experienced, but it is also constantly changing.

 At the time of our visit, Argentine Patagonia was cheaper than Chilean Patagonia, and now that difference is even more pronounced.
 The Chilean peso has been relatively stable for the last few years.

-Even though our trip was now more than five years ago, the breakdown of our costs in this article still gives a good indication to use for your Patagonia budgeting.
+Our money-saving tips also remain relevant, as a guide for stretching your travel dollars in the area.
 With the volatile currency situation, however, I would recommend checking up on the latest exchange rates before you travel.
 You can find them at xe.com.

 As a general guiding principle, costs in Patagonia are higher than other regions of Argentina and Chile.
 We spent about 30% more per day in Argentine Patagonia than we did elsewhere in Argentina, and about 30% more in Chilean Patagonia than elsewhere in Chile.